D3SOX/arch-guide/docs/installation/useful-packages.md

 ```

 ## Input Driver
-These are some packages needed for certain input devices to properly work.
-It does no harm to install then, even if you wouldn't need them
+These are some packages needed for certain input devices to function properly.
+It does no harm to install them, even if you wouldn't need them
 ```bash
 pacman -S xf86-input-synaptics xf86-input-libinput xf86-input-evdev
 ```